 Most countries around the world celebrate Christmas on December 24, also known as Christmas Eve, instead of the traditional December 25.
 Many European and Latin American countries celebrate Christmas on December 24, including the Czech Republic, Poland, Germany, Switzerland, Austria, Norway, Denmark, Iceland, Sweden, Argentina, Colombia, and Brazil.
 This is often due to deep-rooted cultural traditions and religious connotations.

-- Visual Test Optical Illusion: Can You Spot The Pelican In Less Than 14 Seconds?
+- Optical Illusion Brain Test: Can You Detect The Beautiful Butterfly Among These Cute Dogs In Less Than 17 Seconds?

 international differences